Session 1

 Pedagogical Note

-The Session 1 alternates many formats to create a dynamic and interactive course for the students: quiz, video and lectures.
+Session 1 alternates between several formats to create a dynamic and interactive course for students: quizzes, videos and lectures.